 A component should be source code, i.e., no binaries.
-The reasons for this include that companies are used to have access to the source code, to find functional errors, and enable support for white box testing (section 2.1.2).
+Companies are used to have access to the source code, to find functional errors, and enable support for white box testing (section 2.1.2).
 Since source code debugging is demanded, even if a component technology is used, black box components is undesirable.
-However, the desire to look into the components does not necessary imply a desire to be allowed to modify them.
+However, the desire to look into the components does not necessary imply a desire to be allowed to modify them!